 Each fileSet

-describes a set of files or directories you want to include within your Maven Archetype.
-The attributes filtered
+describes a set of files or directories we want to include within our Maven Archetype.

-like you see them in the code snippet above are important to make use of placeholders.
-For a detailed explanation of the available elements and attributes in this file, have a look at the official documentation.
+For a detailed explanation of the available elements and attributes in this archetype meta file, have a look at the official documentation.

 , artifactId